 (2) Work with your children not against them.

 After my first child started crawling and pulling things around I was personally offended.
 Does she not know that I want the house to look neat?
 Is she doing this to pop my forehead vein?!?
-After a while I realised that was not the case, and that I needed to figure out some good systems that let the kids be kids and let the house be neat and orderly, but still be home.
+After a while I realized that was not the case, and that I needed to figure out some good systems that let the kids be kids and let the house be neat and orderly, but still be home.

 I let them throw around their toys, games and blocks while they are playing.
 When they are finished we all pick them up together.
 Of course, some days this is me standing over them handing them a block telling them to put it in the basket.
 Some days they do it happily, some days they run away.
 That’s life.
 However, if I let them run wild with things then I make them put it back later.
 Win win.

 One way that I’ve managed to keep the house from looking like an indoor yard sale is to minimize the sit-abouts, tchotkes, and knick knacks.
 If I want to put sentimental and decorative items on display I do so where they are above arms reach.
 Not because I don’t want to teach my children to avoid certain things, but simply because the little ones only have so much willpower and 4,356 picture frames, candles and coasters are too much for them to resist day in and day out.

 Plus, we can’t very well have them touch nothing in the house.
 On lower surfaces I keep the bare minimum to be pleasing to my eye and it means there are less things strewn about the house.
 Is it just me or can a child somehow manage to dislocate about 35 things in one trip to the bathroom?